Efficient and Flexible Multirate Temporal Adaptivity: Single Rate Control

-Whether $\varepsilon_n$ passes or fails the error test \eqref{eq:local-error-test}, step (iii) must select $\tilde{h}$ to use on the next step attempt.
-This \emph{adaptivity controller} is a function that typically depends on a small set of $(h_{n-k},\varepsilon_{n-k})$ pairs, i.e.,
+Whether $\varepsilon_n^*$ passes or fails the error test \eqref{eq:local-error-test}, step (iii) must select $\tilde{h}$ to use on the next step attempt.
+This \emph{adaptivity controller} is a function that typically depends on a small set of $(h_{n-k},\varepsilon_{n-k}^*)$ pairs \corrB{and the asymptotic order of accuracy for the method $p$}, i.e.,

-There are a myriad of choices for controllers $\mathcal{C}$ in the literature, but the simplest approach is the so-called \emph{I controller}.
-Assuming that the numerical method for computing $y_{n+1}$ has order $p$, then from \cite{hairer_solving_1993}
+There are a myriad of choices for controllers $\mathcal{C}$ in the literature, but the simplest approach is the so-called \emph{I controller}. \corrB{Since $y_{n+1}$ has order $p$, then from \cite[Sec.~II.3]{hairer_solving_1993} there exists a function $c(t)$ independent of $h_n$ such that},